praetorian-inc/gato/README.md

 shell by running `export GH_TOKEN=<YOUR_CREATED_TOKEN>`.
 Alternatively, store the token within a secure password manager and enter it when the application prompts you.

+If creating a GitHub App Installation token, the app needs to have at least `Actions:read` and `Contents:read`ß to execute the enumeration modules.

 For troubleshooting and additional details, such as installing in developer mode or running unit tests, please see the [wiki](https://github.com/praetorian-inc/gato/wiki).